WET-tool/glm-py/docs/farm-dam-tutorial.md

 [2151.111, 2215.111, 2280.0, 2345.774, 2412.444, 2480.0]
 ```

-We can now plug this information into the `NMLMorphometry` constructor.
+We now have the morphometry of our dam!
+Let's use these values as inputs to the `NMLMorphometry` constructor.

 ```python
 morphometry = nml.NMLMorphometry(